Rancho Llano de Tesquisquita: History

-Jose Maria Sanchez (1804–1852), came to California from Mexico in 1825 forming a partnership with Francisco Perez Pacheco, grantee of Rancho Ausaymas y San Felipe.
-In 1840, Sanchez married Encarnacion Ortega (1824–1894), the daughter of Quentin Ortega and Vicenta Butron of Rancho San Ysidro.
-The first rancho Sanchez bought was Rancho Las Animas from the widow of Mariano Castro in 1835.
+José María Sanchez (1804–1852) came to modern-day California from Mexico in 1825, forming a partnership with Francisco Perez Pacheco, grantee of Rancho Ausaymas y San Felipe.
+In 1840, Sanchez married Maria Encarnacion Ortega (1824–1894), the daughter of Quentin Ortega and Vicenta Butron of Rancho San Ysidro.
+Sanchez first bought Rancho Las Animas from the widow of Mariano Castro in 1835.
 Sanchez was granted Rancho Llano de Tesquisquita in 1835.
 In 1844 Sanchez bought Rancho Lomerias Muertas from Jose A. Castro.
-With thousands of cattle, Sanchez made money selling hides and tallow, the only parts of the animal worth anything.
-Besides trading in hides, Sanchez began manufacturing soap from the tallow.
+Although he owned thousands of cattle, meat was not in demand at the time, so Sanchez made money by selling hides and tallow, as well as manufacturing soap from the tallow.
 San Felipe Lake, also called Upper Soap Lake, is a permanent lake on the upper reaches of the Pajaro River.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Llano de Tesquisquita was filed with the Public Land Commission in 1852, and the grant was patented to José María Sanchez in 1871.
+As required by the Land Act of 1851, a claim for Rancho Llano de Tesquisquita was filed with the Public Land Commission in 1852, and the grant was patented to the heirs of José María Sanchez in 1873.

+With the acquisition of Rancho Lomerias Muertas, the Sanchez domain extended over 49000 acre, with the Pajaro River dividing his lands.
+When the California gold rush began in 1848, the influx of American prospectors brought a high demand for beef and horses, and the value of Sanchez's holdings multiplied manyfold.
+His wealth increased even more by gambling with prospectors who traveled up from Mexico to mine gold, and passed through his spacious estates on the way back home.
+These miners would bet on their card games with the gold they carried.
+With Sanchez being a canny gambler, and having supplied the miners with all the liquor they could drink, he quickly accumulated large amounts of gold in the form of coins, flakes and dust.
+He earned additional income by loaning money to residents of Monterey.
+As American settlers moved into California, his land also multiplied in value.
+His estate would eventually be valued at $300,000 ($12.5 million in 2025).